Film Screenings and Programming

 Cinema 53: A screening and discussion series presenting conversation-provoking films by and about women and people of color.
 A partnership between the Gray Center for Arts & Inquiry and the Harper Theater, Cinema 53 brings together scholars, artists, students and audiences from the South Side and beyond to consider how visual cultures reflect, and reflect upon, enduring inequalities and revolutionary futures.

-The VRC creates high-quality images and provides an array of services and resources for instructors and students in Art History and the Humanities.
+Virtual Resource Center (VRC): the VRC creates high-quality images and provides an array of services and resources for instructors and students in Art History and the Humanities.
 The VRC manages LUNA—the main database for art images used for teaching at UChicago—and maintains several collections of art images for teaching and research.
 VRC staff also provide access to a digitization lab equipment and consultations for image-based reference questions, photography and scanning advice, personal image management, fair use and copyright concerns, and visual literacy.

 Film Studies Center: Work in CMS is vitally supported by the FSC, which houses a large collection of 35mm and 16mm films, video and DVD materials, and includes holdings from the Library of Congress Paper Print collection and Black Images collection.
 The FSC provides teaching and screening spaces and individual viewing facilities, and presents a rich program of lectures and special screening events.